 They clearly picked up on some of the very recent bot conversation.
 The bot ID ending in LAV is supposed to be me; I think it did a pretty good job capturing the Zack essence, especially with the “GOOOOod.”

 I decided to train the model longer.
 It started picking up on some conversational superstructures.
-At one point, it mimicked Jackson explaining some new mechanic for our board game:
+At one point, it mimicked my friend Jackson explaining some new mechanic for our board game:

 And no, CRN and CRP are nothing.

 At that point, I knew it was time to re-implement it into a Slack bot and let the goon run wild.
 I used a bad-of-words decision tree trained on the Slack history to let the bot decide when to contribute something in my stead.